mzc796/marionette_odl/README.md

 Installation Disc: ubuntu-22.04.4-desktop-amd64.iso

-NOTE: After installation and reboot, please don't select `Install Now` when the `Software Updater` window pops up.
+NOTE: After installation and reboot, please DO NOT select `Install Now` when the `Software Updater` window pops up.
 Otherwise, it may cause an error of `not enough space` later.
 A high memory is required due to the Reinforcement Learning algorithm.
 ## Build and Run OpenDaylight VM
 1. Install Python3.9 and stable-baselines3
   ```